waynodiablo/Oystercard/rails/README.md

 Both tracks will take you to the same place, but Track 1 is entirely self-led.

-## Code reviews
+## Group code reviews

-We'll have code reviews 9.45 to 10.15 on Tuesday, Wednesday, Thursday and Friday.
-They will be for both tracks.
+We'll have code reviews on Tuesday, Wednesday, Thursday and Friday.
+The times may differ to fit around the skills workshops.
+Your coach will announce the timings on Slack.

 ## Standups